 The nerves that are best treated by this method are of a larger caliber, such as a sciatic nerve or a brachial plexus.

 If you suffer from peripheral nerve damage and your doctor recommends a stem cell injection, your traumatized nerves have a good chance of repairing in less than 12 weeks, depending on the type of injury.
-Frequently several follow up treatments with less potent regenerative treatments listed below may be needed for optimal healing.
+Frequently several follow-up treatments with less potent regenerative treatments listed below may be needed for optimal healing.

 Placenta Matrix Hydrodissection Therapy

 Placenta Matrix is a purified concentrate of a placenta lining.
-It is known that placenta contains growth factors needed to support life for nine months.
+It is known that the placenta contains growth factors needed to support life for nine months.
 It has a potent ability to stimulate repair and reduce inflammation.
-It has a unique feature of being able to stick to and coat the injured nerve.
+It has the unique feature of being able to stick to and coat the injured nerve.
 This allows for a longer healing time window.

 This solution is also injected around the injured nerves under ultrasound guidance with a hydrodissection technique.

-Smaller nerves of the arms, legs, hands and feet are great candidates for this procedure.
+Smaller nerves of the arms, legs, hands, and feet are great candidates for this procedure.
 Typically several treatments are needed for optimal healing.

 Prolozone and Peptide Therapy